Dansby Swanson Preview, Player Props: Cubs vs. Brewers

-The Chicago Cubs, including Dansby Swanson (.189 batting average in his past 10 games), battle starting pitcher Corbin Burnes and the Milwaukee Brewers at Wrigley Field, Tuesday at 8:05 PM ET.
+The Chicago Cubs and Dansby Swanson (.289 slugging percentage over his past 10 games, including one homer), battle starting pitcher Brandon Woodruff and the Milwaukee Brewers at Wrigley Field, Wednesday at 2:20 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Brewers.
+In his most recent game, he had two hits (going 2-for-4) against the Brewers.

 Dansby Swanson Game Info & Props vs. the Brewers